-Haley’s Hope helps people with dyslexia grasp the basics of reading through a system that’s successful for all ages, children to adults, used nationwide and proven across decades.
+Haley’s Hope helps people with dyslexia grasp the basics of reading through an approach that’s used nationwide and proven across decades.
+This approach is successful for all ages, children to adults.

-As children grow in reading confidence, they start to see themselves differently.
-The feel smarter, better about themselves and able to conquer barriers.
+As children grow and become more confident in their reading, they start to see themselves differently.
+They feel smarter, better about themselves and are able to conquer barriers.